MaheshBabu11/Excel2DataMap/README.md

 ---

-This is a java library that is used to convert Excel files from  various formats like .xls,xls,csv to datamaps so that they can be directly used to insert data into database tables.
+This is a java package that is used to convert Excel files from  various formats like .xls,xls,csv to datamaps so that they can be directly used to insert data into database tables.

 ### Usage :